TheCyberMonk/scionsofchanneling/README.md

 The choice of your class determines the difficulty of the game, Berserker and Channeler can be looked on as an easy difficulty, Nightblade as medium and Monk as hard.

 Each class has certain quick actions, that will not use up your turn when done, however you only have access to one quick action each turn.
-Both the Channeler and Nightblade have self buffs that are vital to their function in combat, they are quick actions but it is often prefferable to apply them before combat.
+Both the Channeler and Nightblade have self buffs that are vital to their function in combat, they are quick actions but it is often preferable to apply them before combat.
 Both "Mana Shield" and "Enchant Blade" is bound to 'E' and can be used at any time in and out of combat.
 Note however that any buff/debuff dissipates after combat and when you rest.

 When you first arrive to the main town/hub you will not have access to all the places/stores, for that you will have to explore and possibly encounter other interesting situations as well.